abrahamgreyson/cache-for-laravel-sanctum/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/abe/cache-for-laravel-sanctum.svg?style=flat-square)](https://packagist.org/packages/abe/cache-for-laravel-sanctum)

 Laravel Sanctum brings 3 database queries every HTTP request.
-This package wrap the default `PersonalAccessToken` model, you are free to `require` or `remove` it.
+This package wrap the default `PersonalAccessToken` model, wrapped a cache to retrieve the `token` and `tokenable`, added interval seconds for update last used time(update only if last use time longer that interval, default to 1 hour).

 ## Installation